ns0714/Yelp/README.md

 - [x] The filters table should be organized into sections as in the mock.
 - [x] You can use the default UISwitch for on/off states.
 - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.

-Optional
-- [ ] Distance filter should expand as in the real Yelp app..
-- [ ] Categories should show a subset of the full list with a "See All" row to expand.
-- [ ] Implement the restaurant detail page.

 Gif Image